rehno-lindeque/adt.js/README.markdown

 #### The this parameter, private members and reserved members.

 As you have already seen, an interface can be invoked recursively using `this(...)`.
-In fact in **adt.js** `this` is the interface being that is being evaluated.
+In fact in **adt.js** `this` is exactly the interface that is being evaluated.
-It allows us to also write things like the following...
+It also allows us to write things like the following...

 ```javascript
 TODO